 Paleo Diet Benefits

-Now that we have an idea of what the Paleo diet is, why would someone choose to adopt a lifestyle – yes, lifestyle – that can seem so restrictive, especially in such a delicious, processed food-rich world?
+Now that we know what the Paleo diet is, why would someone choose to adopt a lifestyle – yes, lifestyle – that can seem so restrictive, especially in such a delicious, processed food-rich world?
 There are actually many reasons.
 And once you get used to a new way of eating, it’s actually not restrictive at all.
 It can open your mind and palate to new things.
 Some benefits of being on the diet include:

 Many find that they initially drop a few pounds when first following the Paleo diet.
 Why?
-This can be explained by a decrease in empty-calorie, processed foods for more nutrient-dense ones.
-The Paleo diet also helps to control appetite thanks to an emphasis on high quality proteins and fiber (x).
+The reason is that by a decrease in empty-calorie, processed foods for more nutrient-dense ones.
+The Paleo diet also helps control your appetite, thanks to emphasizing high-quality proteins and fiber. (x)

-However, research shows that the diet can help some people change their bodies’ metabolisms, helping to keep weight off long term.
+However, research shows that the diet can help some people change their bodies’ metabolisms, keeping weight off long term.

 In one study, 58 overweight postmenopausal women followed either a diet low in fat and cholesterol or the Paleo-type diet.
-After two years, those who followed the Paleo-type diet saw a greater reduction in subcutaneous fat, which is the bottom layer of skin. (x) Also, it lowered the triglyceride levels and better insulin sensitivity (x).
+After two years, those who followed the Paleo-type diet saw a more significant reduction in subcutaneous fat, which is the bottom layer of skin. (x) Also, it lowered the triglyceride levels and better insulin sensitivity. (x)

 There was even a study that tried to examine the effects of the Paleo diet while keeping body weight the same.
 Despite efforts to keep study participant’s weight stable, their weight decreased.
-This was an unexpected outcome (x).
+It was an unexpected outcome. (x)

 While there aren’t many specific studies to back this up, the Paleo diet plan seems to work well for people with an “endomorph” body type.
 Endomorphs tend to naturally have a little more fat, a little less muscle and gain weight easily.

 However, not all studies show that the Paleo diet results in weight loss, according to Australian Journal of General Practice. (x)

-By now, lots of research has been done on the relationship between the Paleo diet and factors that contribute to the onset and complications of diabetes.
+Presently, ample research on the relationship between the Paleo diet and factors that contribute to the onset and complications of diabetes.
 Here are just a few examples of what scientists found:

 Inflammation has become synonymous with unhealthy living.
 But what exactly is it?
-We can all recognize acute inflammation when we hurt ourselves and the site of injury becomes red and, well, inflamed.
-That’s a good thing!
-But low level, chronic inflammation is implicated in many diseases like cardiovascular disease, diabetes, arthritis, allergies and autoimmune conditions.
-Inflammatory markers like c-reactive protein and erythrocyte sedimentation rate can be measured in the blood (x).
+We can all recognize acute inflammation when we hurt ourselves, and the site of injury becomes red and, well, inflamed.
+That’s a good thing.
+Low-level chronic inflammation implicates many diseases like cardiovascular disease, diabetes, arthritis, allergies, and autoimmune conditions.
+Inflammatory markers like c-reactive protein and erythrocyte sedimentation can show measurements of their rate in the blood. (x)

 Fans of the Paleo diet cite its anti-inflammatory properties.
-Many hold the theory that the food we eat today is not what we’re meant to eat based on our evolution and therefore causes inflammation that leads to chronic illness.
+Many believe that the food we eat today doesn’t mean you eat based on our evolution and therefore causes inflammation that leads to chronic illness.
 Is this true?

 Research is mixed.
-Some studies do show that eating a Paleo diet results in decreased inflammation markers.
-A review from 2016 looking at multiple studies concluded that the Paleo diet does, in fact, reduce inflammation and oxidative stress (x).
+Some studies show that eating a Paleo diet results in decreased inflammation markers.
+A review from 2016 looking at multiple studies concluded the Paleo diet reduces inflammation and oxidative stress. (x)

-The anti-inflammatory effect of the Paleo diet can be attributed to a better balance of omega-3 to omega-6 fatty acids.
+The anti-inflammatory effect of the Paleo diet attributes to a better balance of omega-3 to omega-6 fatty acids.
 Replacing sugar-laden processed food with antioxidant-rich fruits and vegetables also helps.

 Paleo vs. the Other Plans

-If you’re looking to drop a few pounds, intervene in your health, feel better, or just clean up your diet, there are a lot of diets to provide inspiration.
+If you’re looking to drop a few pounds, intervene in your health, feel better, or just clean up your diet, many diets may inspire you.
 How does Paleo match up to some of the more popular ones?
 Let’s take a look:

 The Mediterranean diet is a favorite among doctors and dietitians.
-It’s an eating philosophy that expresses nostalgia for the past.
+It’s an eating philosophy that expresses nostalgia.
 Not quite as far back as the Paleolithic era, but rather pre-1960s when processed, industrial food took over the Mediterranean.
-This diet emphasizes lots of olive oil and vegetables, some fruit, a little high-quality meat and dairy and a bit of whole grain and red wine to round it out.
-It’s considered heart-healthy, antioxidant-rich, diabetic-friendly, easy to stick to and adaptable to what’s available and preferred among different countries and cultures (x, x, x).
+This diet emphasizes olive oil and vegetables, some fruit, a little high-quality meat and dairy and a bit of whole grain and red wine to round it out.
+It’s considered heart-healthy, antioxidant-rich, diabetic-friendly, easy to stick to and adaptable to what’s available and preferred among different countries and cultures. (x) (x) (x)

-Both the Paleo and Mediterranean diets are linked to lower rates of mortality (x).
+Both the Paleo and Mediterranean diets have a connection to lower rates of mortality. (x)

 Melissa Hartwig and Dallas Hartwig created the Whole 30 diet and gained popularity beginning around 2007.
-It is the strictest version of the Paleo diet, but is meant to only last 30 days — a full 30 days.
-If you mess up, even a little, you’re asked to start again from Day 1.
+It is the strictest version of the Paleo diet but means to only last 30 days — a full 30 days.
+If you mess up, even a little, you need to start again from Day 1.
 Why?
-This program challenges people to not only alter their metabolism, but to take a good hard look at their lifestyle, preferences, habits and priorities.
-Like the standard Paleo diet, people tend to lose weight (although stepping on the scale is forbidden) and many claim to feel better (x).
+The program challenges people to not only alter their metabolism but to take a good hard look at their lifestyle, preferences, habits and priorities.
+Like the standard Paleo diet, people tend to lose weight (although stepping on the scale is forbidden), and many users claim to feel better. (x)

 Like Atkins, Whole 30 is a brand.
-There are products, resources, online communities, even podcasts to help people navigate what to eat and how to avoid pitfalls.
+There are products, resources, online communities, even podcasts to help people navigate what to eat and avoid pitfalls.

 There are some things you can do to set yourself up for success on the Paleo diet.
 For example:

 - Plan ahead.
-Make sure you have a stocked fridge with emergency protein so you can make Paleo-friendly choices when hangry.
+Make sure you have a stocked fridge with emergency protein so you can make Paleo-friendly choices when hungry.

 - Bring a Paleo-friendly dish to share at gatherings.
-This will ensure you have something to eat while not placing demands on your host.
+It will ensure you have something to eat while not placing demands on your host.

 - Drink plenty of water.

 - Don’t sweat it if you fall off track.
-This isn’t the Whole 30 diet.
+It isn’t the Whole 30 diet.
 If you give in to indulgences, you can hop right back on the wagon at any time.

-Despite thousands of people claiming to feel better, lose weight and reverse metabolic diseases as a result of the Paleo diet, there are skeptics and critics.
-And for every study that shows why people might be feeling better, there are researchers pointing to evidence against it.
+Despite thousands of people claiming to feel better, lose weight and reverse metabolic diseases because of the Paleo diet, there are skeptics and critics.
+And for every study that shows why people may feel better, some researchers point to evidence against it.
 What, exactly, are the potential drawbacks of the Paleo diet?

 For one thing, parts of the scientific community can’t support a plan that touts red meat as an acceptable protein option.
 For decades, doctors and scientists believed it contributed to cardiovascular disease and death.
-New, larger observational studies, however, are finding that this more likely applies to processed meat, not unprocessed red meat (x, x).
+However, new, more extensive observational studies believe that this more likely applies to processed meat, not unprocessed red meat. (x) (x)

 It also replaces inexpensive processed food with more expensive whole foods.
 Since many people don’t have the resources or access to Paleo-friendly food, it’s unfortunately only available to people with relative means.